Teniife/Weather-Dashboard/README.md

 ## Installation

 No source code was provided because this was made from scratch.
 I used the open weather map API to fetch the weather data to display on the website.
+I also used the Chrome Developer Colorpick Eyedropper to get the right colors for the the website as displayed in the mock-up for the challenge.
 [Deployed Link] (https://teniife.github.io/Weather-Dashboard/)

 ## Usage